johnvuko/JTMaterialTransition/README.md

 {
     [super viewDidLoad];

-    // No specific moment to call this method
+    // No specific moment to call this method, just before presenting a controller [self createTransition];
-    [self createTransition];
 }

 - (void)didPresentControllerButtonTouch
 {
-    // The controller you want to present, jut before presenting the controller UIViewController *controller = [SecondViewController new];
+    // The controller you want to present UIViewController *controller = [SecondViewController new];

-    controller.modalPresentationStyle = UIModalPresentationCustom;
+    // Indicate you use a custom transition controller.modalPresentationStyle = UIModalPresentationCustom;
     controller.transitioningDelegate = self;

     [self presentViewController:controller animated:YES completion:nil];
 }

+// Initialize the tansition
 - (void)createTransition
 {
     // self.presentControllerButton is the animatedView used for the transition self.transition = [[JTMaterialTransition alloc] initWithAnimatedView:self.presentControllerButton];
 }

+// Indicate which transition to use when you this controller present a controller
 - (id<UIViewControllerAnimatedTransitioning>)animationControllerForPresentedController:(UIViewController *)presented
                                                                   presentingController:(UIViewController *)presenting sourceController:(UIViewController *)source
 {